We know you have questions - go ahead and ask them.

 Christian Scientists do have a deep respect and appreciation for the Discoverer and Founder of Christian Science, Mary Baker Eddy, but they do not worship her.

-Christian Science is very different from Scientology.
+No. Christian Science is very different from Scientology.

 Through her search of the Scriptures, Mary Baker Eddy discovered the Christ Science.
 It is based on the teachings of Christ Jesus.
 Christian Scientists believe in one all-powerful, ever-present, loving God.
 They study the Bible daily and look to its inspired Word for guidance in every aspect of their lives.